El-Virus/NANDComp/README.md

 It's written from a scratch and only uses standard libraries.

 All the code originates from the NAND() function, one of the (What I like to call) "Logical Exceptions", which are pieces of code which can use if statements and arithmeticological operations that aren't originated from NAND.
-At the moment the three "Logical Exceptions" are: NAND(Yhe base function itself), BITMAN(Namespace emulating bit operations) & switch16(Converts binary to decimal).
+At the moment the two "Logical Exceptions" are: NAND(Yhe base function itself), BITMAN(Namespace emulating bit operations).

 ## Running
 The emulator reads the code it should run from a file containing the decimal encoded instructions.